tomasvana10/droppy/README.md

 ### Main setup

 1. Install NPM [using this guide](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
-2. Open a terminal in the toplevel of the `mmhack` folder and run `npm install` to install the required dependencies.
+2. Open a terminal in the toplevel of the `droppy` folder and run `npm install` to install the required dependencies.
 3. Make your changes to `index.ts`, and compile the file using `tsc -b`.

 ### Autocompletion for the JSMacros libraries